Vryuss/landing-page/README.md

 ## What I learned:

-How to apply CSS and HTML Principles
+How to apply CSS and HTML Principles and Flexbox
-Flexbox